polio-nanopore/realtime-polio/README.md

 ### Quick usage

-Checklist:
-- The conda environment ``realtime-polio`` is active.
-- ``barcodes.csv`` file with sample to barcode mapping either in the current directory or the path to it will need to be provided.
-- ``annotations`` directory with csv files from RAMPART
-- The path to basecalled ``.fastq`` files is provided either in the ``run_configuration.json`` or it will need to be specified on the command line.

 Recommended: all samples can be analysed in parallel by editing the following command to give the path to realtime-polio and then typing it into the command line:

 ```